All Episodes

 Take it away, Ed.

-Yeah, Lisa Bernbuck, a talk show host.
+She said, talk show host.

 Who isn't a talk show host these days?

-Syndicated talk show host on two stations.
+Yeah, syndicated talk show host on two stations.

-And but who is it?
+But who is it?

-You know, it would take us less time to go through the entire U.S. population, say who is not a talk show host.
+You know, it would take us less time to go through the entire U.S. population, say, who is not a talk show host.

 Everybody and their damn uncle and grandson is a talk show host these days.

-So she's got no audience, but she's up there and she said he was tired.
+So she's got no audience, but she's up there.

-Uh Carrie was uh he was just tired.
+Carrie was just, he was just tired.

-Uh it's not what he meant to say.
+It's not what he meant to say.

-He was uh he was just tired.
+He was just tired.

-I'll never forget the late great writer from sports illustrated Ralph Wiley, who during the uh NFL season when I made it through five weeks on ESPN before that fell apart with a Donovan McNabb flap.
+I'll never forget the late great writer from Sports Illustrated, Ralph Wiley, who during the NFL season, when I made it through five weeks on ESPN before that fell apart with a Donovan McNabb flap, Ralph Riley wily accused me of hijacking that NFL season.

-It went so far as Bill Schneider taking approval polls of Michael J. Fox and me.
+It appears I've hijacked this election because the drive-by media is making it about me As though I am on the ballot, it went so far as Bill Schneider taking approval polls of Michael J. Fox and me.

-And this is how it ran last night on the Situation Room with Paula Zahn.
+And this is how it ran last night on the situation room with Paula Zahn.

 She says to Schneider, Michael J. Fox out there campaigning for candidates.